emgreen0601/Berkeley-CS61B/Lecture Notes/Week 06.md

 We could modify Quick Union to avoid tall trees: Track tree size and link root of smaller tree to the larger one.

-Thus, the `connect` and `isConnected` operation will never be slower than `logN`, which is fast enough for most programs.
+Thus, the `connect` and `isConnected` operation will never be slower than `log N`, which is fast enough for most programs.

 Although we could track the height instead of weight, we will find out that the performance is similar.